chesslablab/chess-api/README.md

 php -S localhost:8000
 ```

-Then you may want to add the following entry to your `/etc/hosts` file:
+Add the following entry to your `/etc/hosts` file:

 ```
 127.0.0.1       pchess.net